halo-dev/js-sdk/README.md

   LocalStorageTokenStore,
   // FileTokenStore,
   // TokenStore,
-  DefaultTokenProvider
+  DefaultTokenProvider,
 } from "@halo-dev/rest-clint-api";

-// Use LocalStorageTokenStore to persistence AccessToken to localStorage(in browser only)
+// Use LocalStorageTokenStore to persistence AccessToken to localStorage (in browser only)
-// you can use FileTokenStore if in the Node environment.
+//you can use FileTokenStore if in the Node environment.
 // If there is no suitable Token store implemention, you can implement your own token storage strategy through the TokenStore interface. const localStorageTokenStore = new LocalStorageTokenStore();

-// halo api base url.
+//halo api base url.
 const baseUrl = process.env.VUE_APP_BASE_URL;

 const haloRestApiClient = new HaloRestAPIClient({
-  baseUrl: baseUrl
+  baseUrl: baseUrl,
 });

-const buildTokenProvider = credentials => {
+const buildTokenProvider = (credentials) => {
   return new DefaultTokenProvider(
     {
-      ...credentials
+      ...credentials,
     },
     baseUrl,
     localStorageTokenStore